lijinghuan1997/cross-scale-foreshock/README.md

 including the ion-ULF wave interaction and the electron-whistler interaction

-the code details are the same as the anomolous-resonance repository
+the code details are the same as the anomolous-resonance repository [Li et al., 2022](https://github.com/lijinghuan1997/anomalous-resonance)

 Use the fortran code to obtain the particle trajectory in the velocity phase space (in the txt file)